Manage Intelligent Capture

 View RF Statistics of an AP

-You can view RF statistics of a specific AP using the following procedure.
+You can view RF statistics of a specific AP using this procedure.

 Procedure